Eden-Luminar/Zeno-Dachi/README.md

 # Kohya Trainer

-This is only backup repo of Kohya Trainer (by gits: /kohya-ss/sd-scripts and /Linaqruf/kohya-trainer), I have no permisions for it.
+This is only backup repo of Kohya Trainer (by gits: /kohya-ss/sd-scripts/ and /Linaqruf/kohya-trainer/), I have no permisions for it.
-So please so for right ownder: /kohya-ss/sd-scripts and /Linaqruf/kohya-trainer
+So please use repo of right owners (please don't use my repo) : /kohya-ss/sd-scripts and /Linaqruf/kohya-trainer!

 Github Repository for [kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts) colab notebook implementation
 | Notebook Name | Description | Link | V14 |